The history of Lothlorien:

 But soon H. J. Zachrau and B. Blanke began to write their own songs and B. Blanke became more and more the prime songwriter of the band.

-Fynn played a lot of gigs but the musically views of the band members drifted apart.
+Fynn played a lot of gigs but the musical views of the band members drifted apart.

 The song writing of B. Blanke became more and more influenced by bands like Pink Floyd and Marillion, the songs became longer, the arrangements became more and more interlaced and the lyrics became darker.